-The classes in Java API are in Java language, and it runs via a Java Virtual Machine.
+The classes in Java API is in Java language, and it runs via a Java Virtual Machine.
 You can find every single thing inside Java API, ranging from collection classes to GUI classes.

 To get the most out of Java API, you need to have a firm grasp of Java programming language.
 Java is the most popular language in the world today, and huge corporations love Java due to its great documentation and security features.